How to Stop Your Dog from Barking

 Dogs bark — even when there's no one to hear them — to relieve pent-up emotions.
 Barking can also be part of a pup's conversational repertoire.

 There are many reasons dogs bark.
 Learning to better understand your buddy's verbal cues and vocalization habits can help improve your communication and further your bond.
 Your pup may want your attention or want to make you aware of a perceived threat.
 He'll learn how to communicate with you in ways that are more appropriate to the situation, and you'll know how to respond when he does bark.
-Understanding what is normal for him and when barking becomes excessive helps you know where to focus training.
+Understanding what is normal for him and what is excessive helps you know where to focus training.

 Training Tips for Types of Barks